LibraryCarpentry/lc-git/_episodes/04-review.md

 teaching: 5
 exercises: 20
 questions:
-- "can you express git commands in a non 'git' way?"
+- "Can you express git commands in a non 'git' way?"
 objectives:
 - "to understand the Git/GitHub workflow"
 keypoints: